hinto-janai/festival/daemon/mdbook/src/command-line/flags.md

           Only process connections to `festivald` that have a "authorization" HTTP header with this username and password.

+          If either the `--no-auth-rpc` or `--no-auth-rest` options are used, then every RPC call/REST endpoint _NOT_ in those lists will require this authorization.

           TLS must be enabled for this feature to work or `festivald` will refuse to start.